IIT-EnergySystemModels/openTEPES/README.md

   (year) or several periods (years) to analyze the system's evolution.
   The time definition also allows for specifying disconnected representative periods (e.g., days or weeks) to evaluate system operation.
-The period (year) must be represented by 8736 hours because several model features representing the system operation are based on weeks (168 hours) or lunar months (made of 4 weeks, 672 hours).
+The period (year) must be represented by 8736 hours because several model features representing the system operation are based on weeks (168 hours) or lunar months (made up of 4 weeks, i.e., 672 hours).

 - **Stochastic**: several stochastic parameters that can influence the optimal generation, storage, and transmission expansion decisions are considered.
 The model considers stochastic